 Some helpful tips

 - Extend “Our Targets” slides with some staff retention goals.

 - Expand “How” section with social media insights and its impact on team productivity.

-Here comes the science part: Section 5: Outlining process improvement gains
+Section 5: Science the heck out of it: Outlining process improvement gains

 Having clearly established the benefits for business users and IT staff, you’ll want to dive deeper into the intrinsic gains accompanying your proposed best practices.
 Our example reflects ITIL terminology.
 If you subscribe to another methodology, you should use your own language and process names.

-CAUTION: With some audiences, especically those with a higher non-IT bias, you might want to exclude this section unless you like the sound of snoring and enjoy rotten eggs being (or worse) launched at you.
+- Caution: With some audiences, especially those with a higher non-IT bias, you might want to exclude this section unless you like the sound of snoring and enjoy rotten eggs (or worse) being launched in your direction.

-DOUBLE CAUTION: Be realistic, if not a tad conservative with your benchmarks, and you’ll come off as a great deal more credible.
+- Double caution: Be realistic, if not a tad conservative, with your benchmarks.
+You’ll come off as a great deal more credible.